 As a student in the course, you will study the various sub-fields of the discipline including electronics, digital computers, power engineering, telecommunications, control systems, RF engineering, and Signal Processing.
 Course coverage can be broadly classified as Power systems, Electronics, Programming, Circuits and Systems, Measurement and Instrumentation and Machines & Drives.

-Students will get extensive exposure during their project and seminar to the following areas: software simulation of relays (using C#, .Net), RF Planning of CDMA networks, installation of 66 KV substation, design of building automation systems, energy auditing and saving, power control circuit design, Microcontroller programming, redesign of electronic systems for ROHS compliance, measurement using spectrum analyzer and partial discharge measurement for HV cable terminations.
+Students will get extensive exposure during their project and seminar to the following areas: software simulation of relays (using C#, .Net), RF Planning of CDMA networks, installation of 66 KV substation, design of building automation systems, energy auditing and saving, power control circuit design, Microcontroller programming, redesign of electronic systems for ROHS compliance, measurement using spectrum analyser and partial discharge measurement for HV cable terminations.

 Besides in-classroom learning, what other opportunities do I have to learn?